mfrez395/COMP1502-Assignment-1/DesignDoc.md

 * `int ppa` - `ppa` is of type int and describes the number of powerplay assists accumulated by the player.
 * `int shots` - `shots` is of type int and describes the number of shots the player has taken.

 ## PlayerList Class

+The PlayerList class's primary function is to maintain a collection of Player objects and communicate with a specific player to increment specific statistics.
+The encapsulated information is the collection of players and the file name of where the information is stored after the program is closed.
+The PlayerList class has an aggregation relationship with the class Player.java.
+The class is made up of players but is not dependant on players to function.
+The PlayerList class assumes there is already a file that includes data (and is not empty) of player information seperated by a comma.

 ### Public Interface